Table des matières

 Baobabs and other trees

 Due to the separation of Madagascar from the supercontinent Gondwana roughly 150 million years ago, the development of the flora and fauna in Madagascar has been independent and unhindered.
 The flora of Madagascar contains a multitude of endemic species.
 Over 75% of the plant species in Madagascar are found exclusively on the island.
+One of the most fascinating trees of the island is the baobab.
+In the native language, the baobab is called « Reniala », which means « mother of the forest ».
+This description is due not only to the size of the tree, but also to its age.
+The baobab can live up to a thousand years, or several thousand years as some scientists declare.

 Only the Adansonia digitata grows both in Madagascar and in Eastern Africa and Adansonia gibbosa can only be found in Australia.
 The occurence of the Adansonia species on these continents indicates a former land connection between Africa, Madagascar and Australia.
 The baobab is a plant species of the Adansonia genus, a subfamily of the spurge family (Bombacoideae).
 However, in the new classification, the baobab ranks among the mallows (Malvaceae).
 Baobabs are stem succulents, which means they store water in their stem.
 They don’t provide strong wood because of the fibrous nature of their stems as a result of the water retention.
 The circumference of a baobab can be up to 30 m and the diameter up to 9 m.
 The baobabs near Andavadoaka, for example, are known for their thick trunks.